-The political landscape at home and America’s role in the world – Karen discusses America’s position in the world and America’s political situation in the aftermath of the 2016 election.
+The political landscape at home and America’s role in the world – KAREN HUGHES discusses America’s position in the world and America’s political situation.

 Crisis Communication: Saying the Right Thing When It Matters Most

-From 9/11 to the first US hospital to diagnose a patient with Ebola, Karen shares insights gained from a career dealing with some of the biggest crises to face our country.
+From 9/11 to the first US hospital to diagnose a patient with Ebola, KAREN HUGHES shares insights gained from a career dealing with some of the biggest crises to face our country.

 For Women Audiences

 KAREN HUGHES provides personal insights on leadership and women’s empowerment garnered from her experiences in Texas, Washington and around the world